StackmateNetwork/stackmate-core/src/bip392/README.md

 Most users of Bitcoin are comfortable with using a single mnemonic as an interface for key management and wallet recovery.
 For single signature wallets, this works for most cases, except where users use non-standard BIP32 derivation paths.
 Even considering non-standard paths, most single signature wallets can be recovered via brute force with the mnemonic alone.

-Script wallets that require more than just a single key to satisfy i.e. contain information outside the mnemonic words that are required to recover the wallet, present an obstcle in the adoption of script wallets due to difficulty in backup and recovery.
+Script wallets that require more than just a single key to satisfy i.e. contain information outside the mnemonic words (timelocks, hashlocks, counter-party pubkeys) that are required to recover the wallet, present an obstcle in the adoption of script wallets due to difficulty in backup and recovery.

 Several attempts have been made at the problem and no solution preserves the single mnemonic interface.